Razorboot/LOVR-OOP-Graphics-Engine/documentation/v020/particle.md

 LGE.Particle(
     {
-        -- In addition to the options supported in "LGE.Node"... diffuseMap_filepath = FilepathToModel, [string] -- Necessary, this is the filepath to the texture the node will use }
+        -- In addition to the options supported in "LGE.Node"... diffuseMap_filepath = filepathToTexture, [string] -- Necessary, this is the filepath to the texture the node will use }
 )
 ```